Buraktrcn/ToDoApp/README.md

-#Mobile Todo Application
+Mobile Todo Application

-This mobile todo application helps you organize and track your daily tasks.
-You can add, edit, and mark completed tasks.
-With its user-friendly interface, managing your tasks is easy.
+This mobile todo application is designed to help you organize and manage your daily tasks efficiently.
+With this app, you can easily add, edit, and delete tasks, as well as mark them as completed.
+Additionally, it provides the functionality to visually cross out completed tasks for better clarity.

 Features
-Task Adding: Quickly add tasks you need to do.
+Task Adding: Add tasks to your list effortlessly.
-Task Editing: Edit or update your tasks anytime.
+Task Editing: Edit or update tasks whenever necessary.
-Completion Marking: Update your task list by marking completed tasks.
-Mobile-Friendly Interface: Easily accessible from any mobile device.
+Task Deletion: Remove tasks that are no longer needed.
+Task Completion: Mark tasks as completed when they are finished.
+Task Cross-Out: Ability to visually cross out completed tasks.